 Joshua’s Stage uses our The Creative Outlet Method™.
 The Creative Outlet Method™ is the process used to enhance every participant’s unique abilities while providing them with the opportunity to demonstrate their creativity and to increase their self-confidence, and build their social skills.
 To foster and maintain a warm and welcoming environment for everyone, qualified staff and volunteers are trained to implement the CUPSS of The Creative Outlet Method™:

-Positive – develop and maintain a positive relationship with every student
+Positive – develop and maintain a positive relationship with every participant

-Support – support students so that they encourage each other to achieve their best
+Support – support participants so that they encourage each other to achieve their best